Eigenvector-based acceleration strategies for gradient-type methods: Numerical observations for quadratic functionals

 \textbf{Numerical setting.} In all this section and Section~\ref{sec:spectral}, we perform numerical tests on a quadratic functional given by a $900 \times 900$ matrix $A$, obtained from the finite differences discretization of a Poisson problem on a $30 \times 30$ grid.
-Throughout the paper we denote by $ \lambda_1 \le \lambda_2 \le \cdots \le \lambda_n $ the eigenvalues of $A$ and $u_1, u_2, \cdots, u_n$ an associated orthonormal set of eigenvectors.
+Throughout the paper we denote by $0.02 \approx \lambda_1 \le \lambda_2 \le \cdots \le \lambda_n \approx 7.98 $ the eigenvalues of $A$ and $u_1, u_2, \cdots, u_n$ an associated orthonormal set of eigenvectors.
 We denote by $U$ the associated unitary matrix of eigenvectors.
 Finally, for every method, the source term $b$ is generated randomly and we start from a random point $x_0\in\R^n$.

 \textbf{Numerical observations.} We begin with a few illustrations of what is observed on the matrix $A$ introduced above when using the MR and SD methods.
-In Figure~\ref{fig:RQfig}, we display the Rayleigh quotients, i.e., the inverses of the steplengths $\alpha_k\up{MR}$ observed for this problem in two different cases, $\sigma=0.9$ and $\sigma=1.8$.
+In Figure~\ref{fig:RQfig}, we display the Rayleigh quotients, i.e., the inverses of the steplengths $\alpha_k\up{MR}$ observed for this problem in two different cases, $\sigma=0.8$ and $\sigma=1.8$.
 For $1 < \sigma < 2$ large enough the oscillatory behavior disappears and the Rayleigh quotients seem to converge to the value $\sigma (\lambda_1 + \lambda_n)/2$.
 An example is shown in Figure~\ref{fig:RQfig} where $\sigma$ takes the value $1.8$.
-For the case $\sigma = 0.9$ these Rayleigh quotients tend to oscillate back and forth between a high and a low value.
+For the case $\sigma = 0.8$ these Rayleigh quotients tend to oscillate back and forth between a high and a low value.
 It is remarkable that there is a `bias' in the left curve: whereas the median of the eigenvalues is 4.0, here the oscillation takes place around a value significantly below this median.
 Visually it seems that the oscillations hover around the value 3.6 which is the product of $\sigma$ by the median $(\lambda_1 + \lambda_n)/2 = 4$.
 This is also the value to which the Rayleigh quotients seem to converge when $\sigma = 1.8$.
-Similar observations are made for the SD method.
+Similar observations are made for the SD method and we refer to Theorem~\ref{thm:55} for a justification in a simplified setting.
 This suggests that, when $\sigma \in (0,1)$, the inverses of the steplengths span the entire spectrum, thus hitting from time to time values that are very close to an eigenvalue of $A$.